Copystrike/Copystrike/README.md

 # Hello there 👋

-My name is Nick and I love programming a lot.
+My name is Nick and I love programming a lot.<br/>
 If you see days where I didnt commit anything I was probably facing in a depression because of some stupid error or I was just out drinking with friends.

 ---